Animal health

 Global level

-• FAO and WOAH released the Global strategy for the prevention and control of high pathogenicity avian influenza (2024–2033) - Achieving sustainable, resilient poultry production systems [link], and the introductory webinar is scheduled for 3 March 2025 [register].
+• FAO and WOAH released the Global strategy for the prevention and control of high pathogenicity avian influenza (2024–2033) - Achieving sustainable, resilient poultry production systems [link]; the introductory webinar was held on 3 March 2025 [link].

 • FAO Virtual Learning Centres are collaborating with the Friedrich-Loeffler-Institut (FLI) to update the existing avian influenza course with elements of the increasing incidents of HPAIV infections in mammals.